j1wen/UniAnimate-DiT_rsc/README.md

 ...
 ```

-Test the LoRA finetuned model trained on multi-GPUs based on Deepspeed, first you need `python zero_to_fp32.py . output_dir/ --safe_serialization` to change the .pt files to .safetensors files, and then run:
+Test the LoRA finetuned model trained on multi-GPUs based on Deepspeed, first you need `python zero_to_fp32.py . output_dir/ --safe_serialization` to change the .pt files to .safetensors files.
+Note that `zero_to_fp32.py` is an automatically generated file that can be found in the checkpoint folder after training with DeepSpeed on ​​Multi-GPUs.
+And then run:

 ```python
 import torch